 Clubmosses are representatives of the Lycopodiophyta, plants that are very important in the fossil record and in the history of plant life but are not particularly diverse or common now.
 World-wide there are around 1000 species in the group.
-As is the case with many of the ferns the common names for clubmosses have been much more stable than the scientific names, several of which have been changed in the last thirty years.
-Several species are frequently encountered in the common understory forests of the Adirondacks of New York and in forests in New England.
+As is the case with many of the ferns, the common names for clubmosses have been much more stable than the scientific names, several of which have been changed in the last thirty years.
+Several species are frequently encountered in the understory forests of the Adirondacks of New York and in forests in New England.
 All members of the group that exist today are small plants, typically less than 10 cm in height.
 But in the past members of the group were much larger and formed forests.
 The group originated over 400 million years ago in the Paleozoic and the phylum is the oldest group of vascular plants that still has members today.
 Tree forms up to 35 m in height were common at the end of the Paleozoic, roughly 300 million years ago, and were important in forming deposits that are sources of coal and oil.
 All the tree forms disappeared at the end of the Paleozoic.

 Taxonomy and Phylogeny

 The clubmosses form a distinct group that is generally recognized at the phylum level (Lycopodiophyta).
-They are one the groups of ‘fern allies’, groups unified by having vascular tissue but lacking seeds.
+They are one of the groups of ‘fern allies’, groups unified by having vascular tissue but lacking seeds.
 The other groups are the ferns, horsetails and wisk ferns (some people lump these three groups together into one phylum).
 Although ferns and clubmosses can be linked by what they do not have (seeds) this is not a good criterion for forming a group and for this reason, and many others, ferns and clubmosses are NOT thought to be phylogenetically close, so the ‘fern allies’ are not grouped together.
 The Lycopodiophyta includes three groups, clubmosses, spikemosses and quillworts.

 As the name implies, clubmoss sporophytes (the spore producing form) look like mosses but they are generally bigger, reflecting the fact that they have vascular tissue, and they often have ‘clubs’ or strobili, structures where spores are produced.
 The plants have the typical plant structure of an elongating axis that bears flaps of tissue, ‘leaves’ that possess on a single strand of vascular tissue.
 Clubmoss leaves are called ‘microphylls’ to distinguish them from true leaves (‘megaphylls’) that have more extensive venation .
 On some clubmoss and spikemoss species the leaves are overlapping and resemble those of cedar, which gives some species a common name of ground cedar.
 Most species produce above and/or below ground stems that run horizontally and send up vertically oriented branches.
-The gamete producing plant is often small, often only a few mm in size, rarely over a cm in size, and has an amorphous structure that produce small egg-producing archegonia and sperm producing antheridia.
+The gamete producing plant is often small, often only a few mm in size, rarely over a cm in size, and has an amorphous structure that produces small egg-producing archegonia and sperm producing antheridia.

 Matter and energy